History of Rugby, Warwickshire: Medieval and Tudor

+Throughout the Middle Ages, Cistercian monks from Pipewell Abbey in Northamptonshire had an extensive presence in the Rugby area, owning granges and other properties in Rugby itself, plus the surrounding villages of Bilton, Cawston, Church Lawford, Cosford, Dunchurch, Little Lawford, Long Lawford, Newbold-on-Avon, and Thurlaston.
+Of these the most important was the grange at Cawston.
+This lasted until the dissolution of the monasteries in the 16th century.

 In the 12th century Rugby was mentioned as having a castle at the location of what is now Regent Place.
 However, the nature of the 'castle' is unknown, and it was possibly little more than a fortified manor house.
 In any event the 'castle' was short lived: It was probably constructed early in the reign of King Stephen (1135–1154) during the period of civil war known as The Anarchy, and then, as a so-called adulterine castle, built without Royal approval, demolished in around 1157 on the orders of King Henry II.
 The earthworks for the castle were still clearly visible as late as the 19th century, but have since been built over.
 According to one theory, the stones from the castle were later used to construct the west tower of St Andrew's Church which bears strong resemblance to a castle, and was probably intended for use in a defensive as well as a religious role.